rnabioco/cellrangerAWS/README.md

 2. The snakemake pipeline that runs on the instance requires a configuration file specifying the genome and the sample names.
-The sample name should be the fastq file prefix that is shared by all files generated for that capture.
-For gene expression data there should be eight separate fastq files that are generated for each sample and share the same prefix.
+The sample name should be the fastq file prefix that is shared by all files generated for the capture.
+For gene expression data there should be eight separate fastq files that share the same prefix.
 In the config file, the sample names must be listed with one name per line.
-A sample config file to run the test data (tiny) provided by 10x genomics can be downloaded [here](https://github.com/rnabioco/cellrangerAWS/raw/master/PIPELINE/config.yaml).
+A template config file that can be used to run the test data (tiny) provided by 10x genomics can be downloaded [here](https://github.com/rnabioco/cellrangerAWS/raw/master/PIPELINE/config.yaml).

 3. To launch an EC2 instance and start a Cell Ranger run, cellrangerAWS requires the following arguments:

 	-s, the name of your S3 bucket

-	-c, the path to your config.yaml
+	-c, the path to your config file

 	-k, the path to the ssh key you generated earlier